ahmadalwy3/ahmadalwy3/Firefox-version:-benchmarking-memory-footprint.md

 #### Notes

-Tested on Firefox 41.0 64-bit and Chromium 45.0.2454.85 64-bit on Linux Mint.
 No other extensions were present.

 For Firefox, I chose the _"Explicit Allocations"_  figure because as per Firefox, it is "the single best number to focus on" with regard to memory usage.